 If you appoint elders, and if I dispute their authority, you can only maintain it on the footing of moral authority, which

-| This is, unintentionally, the exact picture of the Free Churches of Geneva and Vaud, and at the same time an answer to the &#8220;Examination&#8221; by a minister of Neufchatel.
+¦ This is, unintentionally, the exact picture of the Free Churches of Geneva and Vaud, and at the same time an answer to the "Examination," by a minister of Neufchatel.

-| The effect of this on the question, explains why the fall of the Church has been made so prominent by this discussion, although this fall was not in the least degree the doctrine which served as a foundation for the contested position.
+¦ The effect of this on the question, explains why the fall of the church has been made so prominent by this discussion, although this fall was not in the least degree the doctrine which served as a foundation for the contested position.

 {156}